On the probability of generating invariably a finite simple group: Groups of Lie type of bounded rank: preliminaries

 Finally we deal with $A_3$.
 Let $K$ be a maximal $\sigma$-stable closed subgroup of $X$ of maximal rank.
 We claim that

-We go through the proof of \cite[Proposition 4.2]{FG}: we use the same arguments and the same computations, except that we bound the size of a regular semisimple class by $O(X(q))/(q-1)^r$, and moreover we use $r=O(q)$, so that $((q+1)/(q-1))^{r-1}$ is bounded.
+We go through the proof of \cite[Proposition 4.2]{FG}: we use the same arguments and the same computations, except that we bound the size of a regular semisimple class by $O(|X_q|)/(q-1)^r$, and moreover we use $r=O(q)$, so that $((q+1)/(q-1))^{r-1}$ is bounded.

-At this point we can deduce that $|A_3|/|X(q)|=O(r^r/q)$.
-Indeed, it is known that $|K_\sigma : K^\circ_\sigma|=O((r+1)!)$, and moreover the number of $X(q)$-conjugacy classes of maximal subgroups of maximal rank is linear in $r$, from which $|A_3|/|X(q)|=O(r^r/q)$.
+At this point we can deduce that $|A_3|/|X_q|=O(r^r/q)$.
+Indeed, it is known that $|K_\sigma : K^\circ_\sigma|=O((r+1)!)$, and moreover the number of $X_q$-conjugacy classes of maximal subgroups of maximal rank is linear in $r$, from which $|A_3|/|X_q|=O(r^r/q)$.
 (These facts are known in a very precise way, cf. \cite{LSS} and \cite{LSe}.
 We will recall them in Sections \ref{subsection_exceptional_groups} and \ref{subsection_classical_groups}.
-The term $(r+1)!$ can occur for stabilizer of decompositions in classical groups.)
+The term $(r+1)!$ can occur for stabilizers of direct sum decompositions in classical groups.)

 Putting together the bounds given for $A_1$, $A_2$ and $A_3$, we get the result. \end{proof}